epinnette/data-viz-repository/final_pt_1.md

 ## Method for the project

-I'll create a Shorthand story to deliver the project's story and showcase the data visuals.
-I'd like it to flow well and include some family images, to really impress the human element of the story.
+I'll create a Shorthand story to deliver the project's story and the data visuals.
+I'd like it to flow well and include some family images, to really show the human element of the story.
+I plan on using Flourish or Tableau for my data visuals, depending on which chart types end up working best.